lambdaclass/cairo_native/docs/implementing_libfuncs.md

 This is done in the `to_ptr` method.

 ### Serializing a type

-When **serializing** a type, you will get a `ptr: NonNull<()>` (non null pointer), which you will have to cast, dereference and then deserialize.
+When **serializing** a type, you will get a `ptr: NonNull<()>` (non null pointer), which you will have to cast, dereference and then serialize.

 For a simple type to learn how it works, we recommend checking `src/values.rs`, in the `from_ptr` method, look the u8 type in the match, for more complex types, check the felt252 type.